RhynoVDS/ProRata.NET/README.md

 A lightweight library to quickly Pro Rate a number across a collection.

 ProRata.NET introduces an extension method to IEnumberable<T> called **ProRate** which can be called on any class that implements this interface.
-Pro Rating can be simple or weighted
+This means that it can Pro Rate against a List containing any object type.
+Pro Rating can be simple or weighted.

 ## Simple Pro Rate